PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Introduction

 We are not the first to point out the need to perform such analyses of the reasoning capabilities of GPT-3 like LLMs.
 For example, \cite{blov-exp} performed an analysis of GPT-3's reasoning capabilities on some example tasks, including different commonsense reasoning tasks varying from biological reasoning to arithmetic reasoning.
 However, the goal of this paper is fundamentally distinct from these earlier works in multiple ways.
-Firstly, we are not merely trying to point out a few example cases where GPT-3 fails but rather help establish an assessment framework for evaluating these systems' capabilities to perform reasoning about actions and change.
-While this paper reports the results of testing vanilla GPT-3, Instruct-GPT3 \cite{ouyang2022training} and BLOOM \cite{BLOOM}, one could in the future use this framework to analyse other LLMs that may be fine-tuned for such tasks.
+Firstly, we are not merely trying to point out a few example cases where LLMs fail but rather help establish an assessment framework for evaluating these systems' capabilities to perform planning.
+While this paper reports the results of testing Instruct-GPT3 \cite{ouyang2022training} and GPT-4 \cite{openai2023gpt4}, one could use this framework to analyse other LLMs that may be fine-tuned for such tasks.
 Secondly, through this framework, we are also trying to eliminate the subjective aspect of analysis that forms the core part of many of these earlier efforts.
 Instead, we automate and perform the analyses in a mechanistic way by leveraging automated planning models and tools to generate the queries and validate the system's answers.
-Finally, we propose a curriculum for evaluating reasoning about actions and change, wherein we identify a set of related but distinct reasoning tasks, that are central for an agent to successfully perform reasoning about actions and change and introduce a framework for developing code which is meant to auto-generate the possible queries for each.
-The conclusion from our evaluation on GPT-3 and BLOOM is that LLMs are still far from achieving acceptable performance on common planning/reasoning tasks which pose no issues for humans to do.
-In particular, our benchmarks do not require complex long-chain combinatorial reasoning and can be easily understood by lay people.
-Therefore, our contributions are twofold, we \begin{enumerate} \item Provide an extensible suite of benchmarks for evaluating the planning/reasoning capabilities of LLMs \item Show that GPT-3 and BLOOM have dismal performance on these benchmarks. \end{enumerate}

-Additionally, we perform a preliminary user study that establishes a human baseline for coming up with plans in a simple planning domain to compare the LLMs' performance.
-Our hope is that these benchmarks spur other researchers to evaluate out-of-the-box or fined-tuned versions of other LLMs on these planning tasks.